OakAlice/SystematicReview/README.md

 # SystematicReview

 I am doing a systematic literature review and want to gather as many papers on this topic as I can.
 This is a workflow for quickly gathering unique papers from multiple search strings from multiple databases.
-It works by sending search queries to Scholar, Scopus and PubMED and scraping the citation information for the first >1000 papers from each, then collating these and removing duplicates to present a csv of unique paper titles with authors, publishing year, and links to each.
+It works by sending search queries to various databases and scraping the citation information for the first ~300 papers from each, then collating these and removing duplicates to present a csv of unique paper titles with authors, publishing year, and links to each.
+Abstracts for many of the papers are then retrieved, and these sent to ChatGPT for summarisation.

 Input Variables and Run the Code
 * [UserInput.py](https://github.com/OakAlice/SystematicReview/blob/main/UserInput.py) creates the unique search strings from sets of keyword synonyms, user inputs all variables, then calls and runs all other code sections (individually below)